jrussell25/dask-regionprops/README.md

 access the data in this way.

 Finally, a useful downstream application is to use the region properties as features for a classifer or maybe even a clustering algorithm.
-I have personally input labelled images and fluorescence images to classify what stage of the cell cycle different cells are in.
+I have personally input labelled regions and the corresponding fluorescence images to identify progression through the cell cycle.

 ## Contributions

 Please feel free to open an issue or pull-request if you have questions or improvements for this library.